-Notre Dame Football: Top 10 Recruiting Classes of All Time
+Notre Dame Football: Top Ten Recruiting Classes Of All Time

 Brian Kelly has come out this recruiting season with guns blazing, landing a consensus top 10 class loaded with elite prospects along both sides of the ball.
 The recent stretch of success where three five-star prospects along the defensive line pledged their commitments to the Irish has led fans to break out the hyperbole and start talking about how this may be the greatest class in Notre Dame history.